tangypnuaa/QBOX/readme.md

 # the --dataset option determines which setting will be used.
 If a new dataset is used, please modify the qbox_main.py and config.py files accordingly.
 python qbox_main.py --dataset kitti --data-split-dir /data/dataset/ --save-dir /data/saved_model/ --al-save-dir /data/saved_al/
 ```

-## Running time

-when the program runs on HDD and a single $2080$Ti graphic card with batch size $16$, the training speed is $1.733$ batches per second ($1.98$ for the vanilla YOLOv3 model), and the inference speed is $7.80$ batches per second.

 ## Results